MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/places-known-issues.md

 ## Resolved issues

-See information on recently resolved issues for Places app.
+See information on recently resolved issues for Places app in the following table:

 | **Places area** | **Issue description** | **Date resolved** | **Status** |
 | --------------- | ------------- | ------------------ | ---------- |